igorjakus/chess/readme.md

 - **Python**: The main programming language used for the project.
 - **python-chess**: A chess library for move generation, validation, and board representation.
 - **pygame**: A library for creating the graphical user interface and handling user interactions.

+### Configuration
+Feel free to modify config.py to fine-tune your experience If you want to use stockfish, remember to specify your stockfish path in config!